 This information is part of the specification of the Patient Demographics Query response in Section 3.47.4.2.3.1.

-An informative WSDL for the Patient Demographics Supplier implementing the PDQV3 Profile is available online on the IHE FTP site, see ITI TF-2x: Appendix W.
+An informative WSDL for the Patient Demographics Supplier implementing the PDQV3 Profile is available online: see ITI TF-2x: Appendix W.